Several colleagues have asked me questions about the integration between Materials Management (MM) and Financial

 - How do you change the posting to a different General Ledger (GL) Account?

 - How do you create a new movement type and assign it to a specific GL Account?

 Many SAP practitioners – IT and business alike – are in a similar situation and do not know where to start MM-FI data flow and reconciliation.
 This blog clarifies the fundamentals of MM-FI account determination.

 Configuration transaction OBYC forms the core of SAP’s integration between the MM, FI, and Controlling (CO) modules in a traditional SAP ERP system

-Transaction keys (1) are used to determine general ledger accounts used by the system.
-Account modifier is used to differentiate account determinations, depending on the procedure.
-[Transaction and account modifiers can be seen as a logical grouping similar types of transactions].
+Transaction and account modifiers are a logical grouping similar types of transactions.
 The transaction-account modifier, along with the valuation class, drives the accounting entries.
 Transaction keys are predefined in the SAP system and cannot be changed.